micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 ### MQTT protocol for cummnucating with Balboa VL801D panel and Home assistant, should work with all Balboa 5xxDZ control systems and maybe VL802D

+## Release version 1.2
+- Fixing the problem with set tempreture jumping.
+(Forcing to not store if tempreture is under 10 degrees)
+- corrected (x == 38) (Button Up/temp Up) else false (TempUp och and not TempDown)

 ## Release version 1.18
 - Filtration bit, changed to bit 43 instead of 44, Seams to be correct bit now.